dasdawidt/wiki-readifyer/README.md

 - the title also stays visible when scrolling down
 - some other little adjustments

-*However, if the window width is too small the extension will hide the left sidebar, only to guarantee the best use of your precious screen space.
-To make it visible again, just make the window wider.
+## Limitations

-In 2023, many Wikipedias changed their default theme to Vector 2022, a more modern and user-friendly theme.
+In 2023, many Wikipedias changed their default theme to [Vector 2022](https://en.wikipedia.org/wiki/Wikipedia:Vector_2022), a more modern and user-friendly theme.
-Wiki Readifyer does not touch Wikipedia's layout if any theme other than the old (legacy) Vector theme is active.
+Wiki Readifyer does not touch Wikipedia's layout if any theme other than the old Vector theme is active.
-This means, to get the advertised layouts on Wikipedias that use the new theme, you have to turn off the new skin.
+This means, to get the advertised layouts on Wikipedias with the new theme, you have to turn off the new skin using one of the methods described [here](https://en.wikipedia.org/wiki/Wikipedia:Vector_2022#How_to_turn_off_the_new_skin).

 ## Changelog